 Casual photography is encouraged.
 Only handheld cameras may be used.
 Photography equipment that affects other visitors’ experiences (such as tripods and reflectors) is not permitted.
 Please see our Photography Policy for a complete list of our regulations.

 There is no water fountain at PMG.
 Groups may bring water bottles with them to carry throughout the museum and refill them from the tap.

-- No space is available at PMG where groups can each lunch.
+- No space is available at PMG where groups can eat lunch.

-- Many groups choose to eat their lunch at Seger Park, 1020 Lombard St., right around the corner from us.
+- Many groups choose to eat their lunch at Seger Park, 1020 Lombard Street, right around the corner from us.
 The Park is fenced in and has playground equipment and benches.

-- There are several quick serve restaurants in the neighboring blocks of South Street and in the 9th Street Italian Market between Christian and Washington Streets.
+- There are several quick serve restaurants in the neighboring blocks of South Street and in the 9th Street Italian Market between Christian Street and Washington Avenue.
 Find more information about local restaurants and attractions here.

 Payment & Cancellation Information